paloitsingapore/sia-training/docs/STORY_RULES.md

 3. Development Flow
    3.1.
 Create story branch from main
    3.2.
-Create and follow task as per the tasks guidelines 3.3.
+Work on ONE task at a time:
+        - Complete current task before moving to next
+        - Get explicit approval before marking as done
+        - Document any blockers or dependencies
+   3.3.
 Regular commits with conventional format
    3.4.
-Ask questions and seek clarifications at each step
+Ask questions and seek clarifications for current task only

 4. Quality Gates
    4.1.
 Code review completion